Victor Brombert: Academic career

+Personal life and death

+In 1950, he married Beth Archer, a translator from French and Italian, and the author of the biographies Cristina: Portraits of a Princess and Édouard Manet: Rebel in a Frock Coat.
+The couple had two children, Lauren and Marc.
+Brombert died at his home in Princeton, New Jersey, on November 26, 2024, at the age of 101.

 Awards

-Brombert has held fellowships from the American Council of Learned Societies (1967) and from the Guggenheim Foundation (1954–55; 1970).
+Brombert held fellowships from the American Council of Learned Societies (1967) and from the Guggenheim Foundation (1954–55; 1970).
 He was Phi Beta Kappa Visiting Scholar in 1986–87 and 1989–90, and a scholar-in-residence at the Rockefeller Foundation in Bellagio, Italy in 1975 and in 1990.
 He was elected to the American Academy of Arts and Sciences in 1974, and to the American Philosophical Society in 1987.
 He holds honorary degrees from the University of Chicago (Doctor of Humane Letters, 1981) and the University of Toronto (Doctor of Laws, 1997).
 In 1985 he was awarded the Wilbur Cross Medal of the Yale Alumni Association for "distinguished achievements in scholarship, teaching, academic administration, and public service.”
 In France, he was honored with the Médaille Vermeil de la Ville de Paris " (1985) and was made Commandeur des Palmes Académiques (2008) and Chevalier de la Légion d’Honneur (2009).

 In 1988–89 he served as president of the Modern Language Association.

 Publications

-Brombert’s work is primarily on 19th and 20th century French literature, and also on the history of ideas; the theory of literary criticism; and comparative studies of Italian, Russian, and German narrative writers.
-In addition to his books, he has contributed to edited volumes and written journal articles on French writers from Pascal to Malraux, Sartre, and Camus, and on many non-French writers: Dostoevsky, Gogol, Tolstoy; Büchner, Max Frisch, Kafka, Thomas Mann; Giorgio Bassani, Primo Levi, Italo Svevo; J. M. Coetzee, Virginia Woolf.
+Brombert's work was primarily on 19th and 20th century French literature, and also on the history of ideas; the theory of literary criticism; and comparative studies of Italian, Russian, and German narrative writers.
+In addition to his books, he contributed to edited volumes and written journal articles on French writers from Pascal to Malraux, Sartre, and Camus, and on many non-French writers: Dostoevsky, Gogol, Tolstoy; Büchner, Max Frisch, Kafka, Thomas Mann; Giorgio Bassani, Primo Levi, Italo Svevo; J. M. Coetzee, Virginia Woolf.

-Brombert is also the author of a memoir, Trains of Thought: Memories of a Stateless Youth (New York: W.W.
+Brombert was also the author of a memoir, Trains of Thought: Memories of a Stateless Youth (New York: W.W.
 Norton, 2002; paperback, Anchor Books, 2004).

 In the words of a reviewer in The Wall Street Journal (December 27, 2013), “Victor Brombert...has been for more than 50 years one of the glories of humanistic scholarship at Yale and Princeton.
 Though a generation younger than scholarly patriarchs like Erich Auerbach and Leo Spitzer, Mr. Brombert has nonetheless shown himself comparably learned and cosmopolitan in his studies...”